mary-el/rag-ds-interview/README.md

 DS Assistant is a lightweight system for helping users prepare for Data Science interviews.
 It supports two main modes:
 - **RAG (Retrieval-Augmented Generation):** Answer user queries based on a database of materials.
 - **Quiz Mode:** Generate open-ended questions from selected sections of the database for practice.
+Give your answer for model to rate or ask it to answer itself.

 The project includes a CLI interface and a Telegram bot.